 Icelandics are still relatively unknown in the United States, but we think they are getting a lot more attention for all of their beneficial uses.
 You don’t want to miss getting a hold of these multi-purpose chickens.
 They are considered “threatened” by the Livestock Conservancy, a rare and unique breed of chicken.

-Our flock consists of all 4 imported lines however we have PURE Sigrid Lines and Steinar II.
+Our flock consists of all 4 imported lines however we have more PURE Sigrid Lines/Steinar II, and Husatoftir Line, we have paperwork on our lineage.
+We keep all our lines together to have some genetic diversity.
 All our birds are Non-GMO and vaccinated for Marek’s Disease.

 Icelandic chickens originated with the settlement of Iceland in the tenth century by the Norse, who brought their farmstead chickens with them.
 (In Iceland they are known as Íslenska landnámshænan or “Icelandic chicken of the settlers.”)
 Over the centuries, selection favored breeders capable of feeding themselves on Icelandic smallholdings, and hens with reliable mothering skills.
 The result was a landrace of active, naturally healthy fowl adapted to harsh conditions, on the small side with good egg production, even in winter.